ocaml/dune/doc/usage.rst

 .. code:: bash

-    $ jbuilder subst -n myproject
+    $ dune subst -n myproject

-Finally, note that jbuilder doesn't allow you to customize the list of substituted watermarks.
-If you which to do so, you need to configure topkg and use it instead of ``jbuilder subst``.
+Finally, note that dune doesn't allow you to customize the list of substituted watermarks.
+If you which to do so, you need to configure topkg and use it instead of ``dune subst``.

 Custom Build Directory
 ======================